filecoin-project/go-fil-markets/retrievalmarket/README.md

 ```go
 GetPeers(payloadCID cid.Cid) ([]RetrievalPeer, error)
 ```
-Return a slice of RetrievalPeers that store data referenced by `payloadCID`
+Return a slice of RetrievalPeers that store data referenced by `payloadCID`.

 ---
 ### RetrievalClientNode